A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: A Markov chain on

-\end{Corollary} \begin{proof} Equation (\ref{distntrans:00}) arises by considering whether $\a+\V \leq 1$ or $\a+\V > 1$ when it is replaced by $\a+\V - 1$. \end{proof} There is an extension of Proposition \ref{pcirc:1} characterizing continuous time processes where eigenvalues have the form (\ref{cts:08}).
-The proof in continuous time is essentially due to \cite{B1949} in a context for processes with different eigenfunctions than ours. \cite{G2009} also uses Bochner's proof in characterisations of eigenvalues for a class of stochastic processes.

-\section{A Markov chain on ${\cal V}_{\d,\N}$}
+\section{A Markov chain on ${\cal V}_{q,d}$}

-Assume that transitions of entries of $X_t$ to $X_{t+1}$ are made according transition matrices $P(V[1]),\ldots, P(V[\N])$ where $V=(V[1],\ldots V[\N])$.
-The entries of $V$ are random on ${\cal V}_\d$ and not necessarily independent.
+Assume that transitions of entries of $X_t$ to $X_{t+1}$ are made according transition matrices $P(V[1]),\ldots, P(V[d])$ where $V=(V[1],\ldots V[d])$.
+The entries of $V$ are random on ${\cal V}_q$ and not necessarily independent.
 In the homogeneous random walk (\ref{rweqn:000}) a generic increment $Z\equiv V$ from (\ref{PVP:00}).
 The probability of a transition $X_t=x$ to $X_{t+1}=y$ is then

 where expectation is over $V$.
 We use the notation (\ref{PV:00}).
-The eigenvectors of $P_{xy}$ are
+The eigenvectors of the transition matrix $(P_{xy})$ are

-where $r=(r[1],\ldots, r[\N])$, $r[k]\in {\cal V}_\d$ and a complex conjugate form.
+where $r=(r[1],\ldots, r[d])$, $r[k]\in {\cal V}_q$ and a complex conjugate form.
 The eigenvalues are

 A Lancaster characterization of $P_{xy}^\circ$ with these eigenvectors is almost identical to the one-dimensional case.
-It shows that all transition probability matrices with eigenvectors (\ref{ev:001}) must have eigenvalues of the form (\ref{eigenval:123}). \begin{Proposition} Let $x,y \in {\cal V}_{\d,\N}$.
-Then
+It shows that all transition probability matrices with eigenvectors (\ref{ev:001}) must have eigenvalues of the form (\ref{eigenval:123}). \begin{Proposition} Let $x,y \in {\cal V}_{q,d}$.
+Then $P^\circ$ with entries

-is non-negative and therefore a transition probability matrix if and only if $ \rho_r = \mathbb{E}\big [\prod_{k=1}^\N\theta_{r[k]}^{V[k]}\big ] = \mathbb{E}\big [\theta_1^{V\dt r}\big ]$ for a random variable $V$ on ${\cal V}_{\d,\N}$.
-If $r$ has all entries zero then $\rho_r=1$. \end{Proposition} If $\d=2$ Proposition \ref{pcirc} says that $P^\circ_{xy}$ is a transition probability matrix with given eigenvectors if and only if $\rho_r=\mathbb{E}\big [(-1)^{V \dt r} \big ]$ and then after simplification
+is non-negative and therefore a transition probability matrix if and only if $ \rho_r = \mathbb{E}\big [\prod_{k=1}^d\theta_{r[k]}^{V[k]}\big ] = \mathbb{E}\big [\theta_1^{V\dt r}\big ]$ for a random variable $V$ on ${\cal V}_{q,d}$.
+If $r$ has all entries zero then $\rho_r=1$. \end{Proposition} If $q=2$ Proposition \ref{pcirc} says that $(P^\circ_{xy})$ is a transition probability matrix with given eigenvectors if and only if $\rho_r=\mathbb{E}\big [(-1)^{V \dt r} \big ]$ and then after simplification

 This is effectively a special case of results in \cite{CG2021} written in a different notation.